lavague-ai/LaVague/docs/docs/contributing/contributing.md

 🫵 We need your help to build effective LAMs and make the LaVague community flourish!

-We really appreciate all contributions, from bug reports, to sharing research with us, to direct additions to our codebase.
+🤗 We really appreciate all contributions, from bug reports, to sharing research with us, to direct additions to our codebase.

+### 🏠 Contribution home

 In this section, we'll give you some general advice on how to: